 Digital checklists fortify the inspection process with an agility to efficiently track and share all the data required for its sound and effective execution, regardless of scope or reporting demand, to any stakeholder, at any time.

-Triage and prioritize critical work
+Triage critical work

 Be it from knowledge gaps or lower quality work, whenever potential safety incidents arise, the faster and more you know about an incident, the better you can respond.